danishkhan/ossmanifesto/index.md

 We believe that all projects should:

-* Have a README file
+* Have a readme file
-* Have a Contributing file
+* Have a contributing file
-* List all core team members in the README file
+* List all core team members in the readme file
-* Have a License file
+* Have a license file
-* Have a Changelog
+* Have a changelog
-* Follow Semantic Versioning
+* Follow semantic versioning
 * Tag all major releases
 * Provide documentation